The absorbent mind of children

 We thus learn that the first period of human development is the most important.
 It is the stage of life in which there is most need for assistance, which is given, not because they are considered to be insignificant and weak beings, but rather because they have great creative energies, of a nature that is so fragile that they require, so as they are not decreased and harmed, loving and intelligent protection.

 Sensitive periods are periods in which children can acquire a skill very easily.
 These are special sensitivities that allow children to relate to the outside world in an exceptionally intense manner.
-They are temporary and limited to acquisition of a certain nature.
+They are temporary and limited to the acquisition of a certain nature.

 The adult role